 How is the G.R.E.A.T.
 Program funded, and how much does it cost for my agency?

 The G.R.E.A.T.
 Program is funded in the U.S. through the Office of Juvenile Justice and Delinquency Prevention, a component of the Office of Justice Programs, U.S. Department of Justice.
-However, grant funds no longer cover the full cost of tuition; therefore, it is necessary to charge tuition fees of $395 per participant (plus a credit card surcharge if payment is made by credit card).
+Grant funds help offset the cost of training and of essential Program materials.
+Grant funds do not cover the full cost of training; therefore, it is necessary to charge tuition fees of $495 per participant to attend the G.R.E.A.T.
+Officer Training (GOT).

 Depending on your location relative to the training, there may also be some basic travel and subsistence expenses.
-Essential materials for conducting courses are included in the cost of the training or provided free of charge to certified instructors.
+Instructor materials for conducting courses are included in the cost of the training; requisite student handbooks are provided free of charge to certified instructors, although shipping costs to send them to your location must be covered by the recipient agency.
 See the "Program Costs" section of this website for information related to other possible costs.

 For the G.R.E.A.T.
 Program in Central America, funding is provided through the Bureau of International Narcotics and Law Enforcement Affairs, U.S. Department of State, in cooperation with the national government of each participating country.